top of page

 project manager main flow

-To address White Eden Weddings’ operational challenges and support business growth, I designed core user flows focused on financial visibility, task accountability, and structured communication across all stakeholders.
+To address the operational challenges identified at White Eden Weddings and support scalable business growth, I translated research insights into core UX flows focused on improving financial visibility, task accountability, and structured communication across the service ecosystem.

 Flowchart 1.png